khangnghiem/khangnghiem.github.io/_sources/3.books/design/universal_principles_of_design/important_principles.md

 Don’t cling to a mistake just because you spent a lot of time making it.
 — Aubrey de Grey

-# 180. Supernormal Stimulus

-An exaggerated feature that elicits a stronger response than the real feature.

-- Baby-faced products
-- Characters with exaggerated proportions
-- Foods

 # 181. Survivorship Bias